 Within each category, group everything in alphabetical order by common name.

 Each group will need it’s own container or bag.
-For example, all beet seeds will go together in one photo case (shown below).
-All beans go in another case.
+For example, all carrots seeds will go together in one bag.
+All broccoli seeds go in another case.
 And so on.
 I sell printable label templates for this if you need them.

 - Vegetables